-Once you’ve made the decision to go it alone, got past the roadblocks and accepted the downsides of travelling solo, there’s one more hurdle to jump as you’ll soon realise that not everyone will share the same enthusiasm for your big trip.
+Once you have made the decision to go it alone, got past the roadblocks and accepted the downsides of travelling solo, there’s one more hurdle to jump as you’ll soon realise that not everyone will share the same enthusiasm for your big trip.
+Here are the biggest travel myths.

 “Aren’t you too old?
 Aren’t you scared?
 How can you afford that?
 I wouldn’t go there if I were you!”